Arlington Energy Masters Program

 - 160 faucet aerators and 18 low-flow showerheads

 - 104 toilet tummies (flow restrictors)

 The program was created by ACE working in partnership with the Virginia Cooperative Extension, Arlington Thrive (formerly Arlingtonians Meeting Emergency Needs), and the Arlington County Department of Environmental Services.
 Affordable housing partners include the Arlington Partnership for Affordable Housing (APAH) and AHC, Inc.

 “The Arlington Energy Masters program is transforming our community one apartment at a time.
 Our passionate volunteers give their time, sweat, and expertise.
 Their work immediately reduces the utility bills and greenhouse gas emissions from these homes.
-And, they help raise the tenants’ energy literacy which empowers even more sustainable action.” says Colleen Morgan, vice chair of ACE.
+And, they help raise the tenants’ energy literacy which empowers even more sustainable action.” says Colleen Morgan, ACE board of directors.